clj-easy/graal-config/README.md

 The repository for distributing the GraalVM `native-image`configurations via simple `deps.edn` subproject recipes.

-GraalVM configuration should be used in conjunction with the best library that automatically injects `--initialize-at-build-time` packages list.
+This library is recommended in combination with `graal-build-time` that automatically injects `--initialize-at-build-time` packages list.

 ``` clojure
 com.github.clj-easy/graal-build-time {:mvn/version "<latest_release>"}